Welcome to the home for York College Athletics.

 “Accountability is high on my list of what makes a successful team and program,” states Zinn.
 “Players need to hold themselves accountable and they should be able to hold their teammates accountable for what they do both on and off the field.
 Having those types of people will lead us to success.
 I want athletes who are willing to work hard and put in the time to be successful.
 I also want student-athletes who are mentally tough and willing to compete at a high level.”

-Zinn also feels that York is an attractive option for Division III student-athletes.
+Zinn feels that York is an attractive option for Division III student-athletes.

-“We will recruit student-athletes who will make a difference in our program.
+“We recruit student-athletes who will make a difference in our program.
 We want to create a family atmosphere where there is support from the coaching staff and the squad.
 We have great facilities that are some of the best in Division III.
-I feel we can attract a talented group of kids that will enable us to build a successful program.”
+I feel we are very attractive to talented kids who will enable us to build a successful program.”

 In Zinn's first season, the Spartans finished with a deceiving mark of 4-12.
 The outmanned Spartans dropped four one-goal decisions during the year as they easily could have been a .500 club.
 A trio of Spartans earned All-Capital Athletic Conference honors under the guideance of Zinn.
 Seniors Kailey Brewer and Jillian Brezgel joined junior Katie Petrillo in earning all-league accolades.

-After a busy off-season of recruiting, Zinn welcomes in a strong core of newcomers as the Green and White embarks on the 2014 campaign.
+After a busy off-season of recruiting, Zinn welcomes in another strong recruiting class as the Spartans look to build on the great success of the 2014 campaign.

 |Title:||Assistant Field Hockey Coach|

-Michele Lobach enters her first season as a member of the Spartan field hockey coaching staff in 2014.
+Michele Lobach enters her second season as a member of the Spartan field hockey coaching staff in 2014.